vinaygoel/ars-workshop/README.md

 ### Setup Pig ###

-If you don't currently have Hadoop installed, execute the following command:
+If you don't currently have Pig installed, execute the following command:

 ```
 setup/setup-pig.sh /path/to/pig/install/dir